AntoineDujar/super-480a/README.md

 # super-480a
-Repository for making different apps for an arduino.
+Repository for making different apps for an arduino